tptran13/tweak/README.md

 2. discover, the user can view other users’ life hacks

 **The other functionalities are:**
-3.update, the user can edit their data
+3. update, the user can edit their data
-4.delete, the user can remove their data
+4. delete, the user can remove their data
-5.like, the user can add their favorite life hacks to a list
+5. like, the user can add their favorite life hacks to a list